GarveyJLi/power_outage_data_exploration/README.md

 <iframe src="resources/pivot.html" width=800 height=600 frameBorder=0></iframe>

+___
 ## Assessment of Missingness

 ### NMAR Analysis

 The column CLIMATE.REGION is NMAR.
 All outages in Alaska and Hawaii are missing CLIMATE.REGION because they are not a part of the continental United States, and therefore have no U.S Climate Region.
-So, the null values in the CLIMATE.REGION column are dependent on the fact that Alaska and Hawaii have no U.S. Climate Region(It is not missing by design since the CLIMATE.REGION of Hawaii or Alaska cannot be inferred from any other columns, since the value does not exist).
+So, the null values in the CLIMATE.REGION column are dependent on the fact that Alaska and Hawaii have no U.S. Climate Region(We believe that it is not missing by design since the CLIMATE.REGION of Hawaii or Alaska cannot be inferred from any other columns, since the value does not exist).

 ### Missingness Dependency: MAR vs MCAR Imputation Tests

 For our analysis of missingness, we decided to look at the missingness of `CAUSE.CATEGORY.DETAIL`.
 30.7% of this column is missing values, so its missingness is not non-trivial.

-**YEAR**
+#### YEAR

 The first column we decided to analyze the missingness of `CAUSE.CATEGORY.DETAIL` on, was `YEAR`, and our hypotheses are as follows: